csmith30615/Shapes-Lab/README.md

 This code was written in Java 1.7.
 \
 \
-In order to run, you need to have JRE 1.7 and you will be able to run the java archive (.jar) file attached, or download the code and import it into a compiler (capable of compiling Java 1.7), compile it, and run it.
+In order to run, download the code and import it into a compiler (capable of compiling Java 1.7), compile it, and run it.

  # ShapesLab.java